Our Therapists

 Laura Blauenstein

-Laura is a Clinical Social Work Intern who establishes a safe setting for people to explore their perceptions, increase self-awareness, and develop an understanding or their behavior.
+Laura is a Licensed Clinical Social Work who establishes a safe setting for people to explore their perceptions, increase self-awareness, and develop an understanding or their behavior.
 She has an authentic, non-judgmental, radially affirming, and intersectional approach.
 She believes therapy is a collaborative process and mobilizes an integrative approach to help individuals build a skillset for improving the quality of their life experiences.
 Laura has a background in working with diverse individuals across various settings and with the broader community to promote overall wellbeing.
 She is passionate about research, attending and presenting at conferences, and enhancing the knowledge base of therapeutic applications.

-Laura achieved a Bachelor’s degree in Psychology, a Master’s degree in Social Work, and is currently pursuing a Doctoral degree in Human Sexuality.
+Laura achieved a Bachelor’s degree in Psychology, a Master’s degree in Social Work, and a Doctoral degree in Human Sexuality.
 She feels privileged to work with all individuals and is especially trained to work on goals relating to attachment, personality, sexual health and functioning, sexual desire, sexual pleasure, sexual trauma, diverse sexual interests and/or behaviors, fetishes, kink, BDSM, sex work, compulsive or impulsive sexual behavior, preoccupation, and/or material consumption, ethical non-monogamy, infertility, infidelity, sexual pain, intimacy issues relating to disability and/or chronic conditions, sexual body image, and intimacy skills.
 Laura is an LGBTQIA+ affirming therapist.

 Daniel Mascret